Kingomac/qa-bot/README.md

 DB_HOST=localhost
 DB_PORT=27017
 DB_NAME=(db name)
-MONGODUMP=(path to mongodump.exe from MongoDB Tools)
-BACKUP_LOCATION=(path to backup location)
-MODE=testing (shows channel id in every message)/development/production
+MONGODUMP=(path to mongodump.exe from MongoDB Tools.
+If it's in PATH just write mongodump) BACKUP_LOCATION=(path to backup location) MUSIC_LOCATION=(path to a folder to play music from) MODE=testing (shows channel id in every message)/development/production
 ```